kaleababayneh/moonmathxy/arithmetics/README.md

 2x \equiv 1 \pmod{6}
 $$

 This has no solutions.
-No way to think about it is that for something to be 1 in mod 6, it has to be an odd number.
+One way to think about it is that for something to be 1 in mod 6, it has to be an odd number.
 The left-hand side of this congruence will always be an even number.

 ## Exercise 25